zhanghua7099/CS294-HW1-Pytorch/README.md

 # CS294-HW1-Pytorch

-This project is the implementation code for the CS294 job.
+This project is the implementation code for the CS294.